-A betting system is a method of betting more or
+A betting system is a method of changing the size of

-increase your chances of winning in the short term.
-No
+chances of winning in the short term.
+No betting system

 edge (the casino's built-in mathematical advantage on

-How can a betting system be more likely to win in the
+Now you're wondering how a system could be more likely to

-hand inside to grab the contents.
-In 99 of these shoe boxes
+can stick your hand inside to grab the contents.
+In 99 of

-getting a $100 bill, unless there are only two boxes left
+$100 bill, unless there are only one or two boxes left.

 A betting system such as the Martingale